Driver-Based Planning and Forecasting: The Complete Guide

 - Results: When your assumption logic is close to accurately reflecting the business, your drivers will lead to desired results in the plan.
 In this case, the results of AE count as a driver are new bookings, revenue growth, and number of customers added.

 You can carry out this same kind of breakdown for other business goals.

-For profitability, your drivers could be revenue from existing customers and revenue from new customers.
-Break those drivers into assumptions such as G&A as a percentage of revenue, R&D as a percentage of revenue, and average cost per head to cover standard expenses.
+For free cash flow and profitability, your drivers could be revenue from existing customers and revenue from new customers.
+Break those drivers into assumptions such as G&A expenses as a percentage of revenue, R&D as a percentage of revenue, and average cost per head to cover standard expenses.
 The result is a clear plan for operating margins and the number of heads you can hire across G&A and R&D functions.

 How Driver-Based Models Become Tactical Execution Plans

-You don’t go through the process of driver-based planning just for the sake of creating a financial forecast.
+You don’t go through the process of driver-based planning just for the sake of creating a financial forecast or projection.
 Use the steps above to put your team in a position to play a strategic role in the business by turning the KPI breakdowns into tactical plans for each department.

 For example, if you know you need to hit 90% gross retention to meet the plan and you only have 50 customers, then you can only stand to lose 5 customers for the forecast period.
 Work with customer success to create a plan to stay within that plan.

 You could break down customers into green, yellow, and red statuses.
 See how your customer base grades out.
 How many customers in the red and yellow would you need to pull into green in the next quarter to meet the plan?